 photographer’s reputation, and may result in Photographer suffering monetary losses as a result of travel

-expenses, materials purchases, etc. The parties further stipulate that the agreed upon sum (referred to
+expenses, materials purchases, etc. The parties further stipulate that the agreed-upon sum (referred to

 interchangeably as a “deposit,” “booking fee,” and/or “reservation fee”) is not a penalty, but rather a

-reasonable measure of damages based on the parties’ experience in the photography industry and given the
+a reasonable measure of damages based on the parties’ experience in the photography industry and given the

-acts of God, fire, strike and extreme weather.
+acts of God, fire, strike, and extreme weather.

 6.3.
 The deposit is due and payable as follows:

 6.3.1.
-The reservation fee of $250 of the total cost is due upon execution of this contract.
+The reservation fee of $250 of the total cost is due upon the execution of this contract.
 This contract is

 not considered valid until this initial deposit is paid.
 Photographer WILL NOT reserve any dates,

 6.3.2.
-The remaining amount is to be paid by fourteen days of the date due, otherwise Photographer may
+The remaining amount is to be paid by fourteen days of the date due, otherwise, Photographer may

 deem the contract void, Client understands that all funds paid will be considered earned, and the